utexas-SDS-357/sds357-project-sp26-revolutionaries/README.md

-Cleaned Datasets (For the purposes of the modeling) "crash_df_3_8.csv": Reason for stop & K-Means Clustering Algorithms for zoning assignments "sopp_inflated.csv": Includes additional variables for the purposes of Logistic Regression modeling (time_segment, precinct)
+Cleaned Datasets (For the purposes of the modeling) "crash_df_3_8.csv": Reason for stop & K-Means Clustering Algorithms for zoning assignments "sopp_inflated.csv": A derived dataset from "sopp_df_3_8.csv" (Google Drive) Includes additional variables for the purposes of Logistic Regression modeling (time_segment, precinct)

 All Necessary Datasets for the Data Cleaning Pipeline: https://drive.google.com/drive/folders/1xy11tw09H_1_WdMzF8wrdNhjIrVrgalV?usp=drive_link